 Many models that are routinely used in empirical research in microeconomics are nonlinear in the explanatory variables.
 Examples are nonlinear (in variables) regression models, models for limited-dependent variables (logit, probit, tobit etc.), and duration models.
-Often the parameters of such nonlinear models are estimated using economic data in which one or more independent variables are measured with error (Bound, Brown, Duncan, and Mathiowetz, 2001).
-The identification and estimation of models that are nonlinear in mismeasured variables is a notoriously difficult problem (see Carroll, Ruppert, and Stefanski (1995) for a survey).
+Often the parameters of such nonlinear models are estimated using economic data in which one or more independent variables are measured with error (Bound et al., 2001).
+The identification and estimation of models that are nonlinear in mismeasured variables is a notoriously difficult problem (see Carroll et al., 1995, for a survey).

-There are three approaches to this problem: (i) the parametric approach, (ii) the instrumental variable method, and (iii) methods that use an additional sample, such as a validation sample.
+There are three approaches to this problem: (i) the parametric approach; (ii) the instrumental variable method; and (iii) methods that use an additional sample, such as a validation sample.
 Throughout we assume that we have a parametric model for the relation between the dependent and independent variables, but that we want to make minimal assumptions on the measurement errors and the distribution of the explanatory variables.

 The parametric approach makes strong and untestable distributional assumptions.
 In particular, it is assumed that the distribution of the measurement error is in some parametric class (Bickel and Ritov, 1987; Hsiao, 1989, 1991; Cheng and Van Ness, 1994; Murphy and Van Der Vaart, 1996; Wang, 1998; Kong and Gu, 1999; Hsiao and Wang, 2000; Augustin, 2004).
 With this assumption the estimation problem is complicated, but fully parametric.
 The second approach is the instrumental variable method.
-In an errors-in-variables model, a valid instrument is a variable that (a) can be excluded from the model, (b) is correlated with the latent true value, and (c) is independent of the measurement error (Amemiya and Fuller, 1988; Carroll and Stefanski, 1990; Hausman, Ichimura, Newey, and Powell, 1991; Hausman, Newey, and Powell, 1995; Li and Vuong, 1998; Newey, 2001).
-Schennach (2004, 2007) and Hu and Schennach (2006) extend the IV estimator to general nonlinear models.
-The third approach is to use an additional sample, such as a validation sample (Bound et al, 1989; Hsiao, 1989; Hausman, Ichimura, Newey, and Powell, 1991; Pepe and Fleming, 1991; Carroll and Wand, 1991; Lee and Sepanski, 1995; Chen, Hong and Tamer 2005).
-A validation sample is a subsample of the original sample for which accurate measurements are available.
-The approach taken in this paper is along these lines.
+In an errors-in-variables model, a valid instrument is a variable that (a) can be excluded from the model, (b) is correlated with the latent true value, and (c) is independent of the measurement error (Amemiya and Fuller, 1988; Carroll and Stefanski, 1990; Hausman et al., 1991, 1995; Li and Vuong, 1998; Newey, 2001).
+Schennach (2004a, 2007) and Hu and Schennach (2008) extend the IV estimator to general nonlinear models.
+The third approach is to use an additional sample, such as a validation sample (Bound et al., 1989; Hsiao, 1989;